- Publish Date: 15-01-2018 / 8:27 PM

 The problem with people is that they do not immediately realize that they are not getting enough water until they suffer the more serious adverse effects of dehydration.
 To save you from the trouble and unnecessary medical bills, here are 5 dehydration symptoms and signs that you must watch out for because it could save your life.

-- 1. Thirst that comes with dry, sticky mouth
+- 1. The thirst that comes with dry, sticky mouth

 - 2. Dry eyes or blurry vision